vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 First, we add the following controls to the app:
 * The button that initiates the modal dialog.
 We label it, *Call me by my name*.
 This is the button that initiates the dialog.
-* Controls for the modal window:
+* Controls for the dialog:
-  * A rectangle shape for the background of the modal window.
+  * A rectangle shape for the background of the dialog.
   * A text box that prompts the user, *Please type in your name*.
   * A text input for the user to enter their name in.
   * A button for the user to submit their name, labelled *OK*.

 ![image](/assets/2025-08-24/010.png)

-Next, we group together the modal window controls.
+Next, we group together the dialog controls.
 We do this by dragging and dropping one control on top of another in the control tree on the left side.
 This automatically creates a new control group.
 Then, we rename the group to `MyDialogGroup`.

 ![image](/assets/2025-08-24/020.png)